triplewy/quic/README.md

 ## Instrumentation (Optional)

-State Machine Analysis by instrumenting Quic implementations with logs.
+State Machine Analysis by instrumenting QUIC implementations with logs.
 Most likely will be quite time-consuming but could prove very useful for anaylsis.

 ![statemchine](static/statemachine.png)